Locations of visitors to this page

 The Loudspeaker

-Had Deir Yassin truly been a peaceful, civilian village, the white flags would have signaled peace rather than a sneaky tactic for tricking the Jews into letting their guards down so they could be shot more easily, there would have been no uniformed Iraqi officers running about dressed as women, the shooting would not have originated so quickly from the villagers in Deir Yassin, and they never would have been involved in sniping at Jewish convoys in the first place.
+Had Deir Yassin truly been a peaceful, civilian village, the white flags would have signaled peace rather than a sneaky tactic for tricking the Jews into letting their guards down so they could be shot more easily, there would have been no Iraqi officers running about dressed as women, the shooting would not have originated so quickly from Deir Yassin, and they never would have been involved with sniping at Jewish convoys in the first place.
 It is important to note other Arab villages nearby did not join the war efforts against the Jews and were completely left alone.

 Not bad ... for "civilians"